Kaam

 Kaam (Punjabi: ਕਾਮ; Kāma) is one of the five thieves in Sikhism, described as excessive lust or desire.
 A devout Sikh is expected to be in control of Kaam at all times.
+It is linked to roop, one of the five thugs.

 Translation

 The term has been rendered as translating to desire, longing, concupiscence, sensuality or lasciviousness in English.